cdosborn/site/posts/reading-notes-on-the-seven-habits-of-highly-effective-people/index.md

 relationships.
 They are to seek outcomes where everyone wins, to understand before being understood, and to value others' differences.

 What does it mean to be effective in relationships?

 To receive the best in your relationships, people have to want to give their best.
-We are each driven by our own agendas, our own motivations, our own desires.
+We are each driven by our own agendas, our own motivations, and our own desires.

 > What is important to another person must be as important to you as the other person is to you